Brianbla/ALMTools/CIHOL.md

 **2.** Connect to the VSO account project

-### Exercise 1: Using own VSO to host Parts Unlimited Project
+### 1: Using own VSO to host Parts Unlimited Project

 **1.** Navigate to [https://github.com/Microsoft/PartsUnlimited/tree/aspnet45](https://github.com/Microsoft/PartsUnlimited/tree/aspnet45) and download the sample as a zip